 As for planting, simply follow the easy steps in our guide to planting trees.

-Feast your eyes on our pick of the best trees for small gardens.
+Here are 20 of the best trees for small gardens.

 There are lots of small, slow-growing Japanese maples (Acer palmatum) to grow won’t overcrowd your garden in a hurry.
 The foliage provides blazing autumn colour and grows in an attractive shape.
 Grow them in a sheltered spot, out of direct sun, or try it in a large tub.